GlobalWebIndex/challenge-calcs/README.md

 ## How to start
 The challenge has 2 parts:
-* Implement missing tests cases [here](https://github.com/GlobalWebIndex/challenge-calcs/blob/master/spec/calc_spec.rb#L99-L104).
+* Implement the missing tests cases [here](https://github.com/GlobalWebIndex/challenge-calcs/blob/master/spec/calc_spec.rb#L99-L104).
-* Implement missing logic in models, which makes tests green.
-One test is green which indicate some basic logic is working.
+* Implement the missing logic in models, which makes tests green.
+One test is green, which indicate some basic logic is working.
 Missing logic is:
   * calculate `weighted` and `percentage` metrics (hint: one more sum aggregation and common formula for percentage)
   * apply audience expression to make calculations only over specific sample (hint: you need to filter respondents)